Catechism: Westminster Catechisms

 The first page of the ninth edition of The Shorter Catechism Explained (Perth, 1785).

 Together with the Westminster Confession of Faith (1647), the Westminster Assembly also produced two catechisms, a Larger and a Shorter, which were intended for use in Christian families and in churches.
 These documents have served as the doctrinal standards, subordinate to the Bible, for Presbyterians and other Reformed churches around the world.
 The Shorter Catechism shows the Assembly's reliance upon the previous work of Calvin, Lasco, and the theologians of Heidelberg.
 It comprises two main sections summarizing what the Scriptures principally teach: the doctrine of God, and the duty required of men.
 Questions and answers cover the usual elements: faith, the Ten Commandments, the sacraments, and prayer.

 Q. What is the chief end of man?

 A. Man's chief end is to glorify God, and to enjoy him forever.

 Q. What rule hath God given to direct us how we may glorify and enjoy him?

 A. The Word of God, which is contained in the Scriptures of the Old and New Testaments, is the only rule to direct us how we may glorify and enjoy him.

 Q. What do the scriptures principally teach?

 A. The scriptures principally teach, what man is to believe concerning God, and what duty God requires of man.

 Other Reformed catechisms

 Oecolampadius composed the Basel Catechism in 1526, Leo Juda (1534) followed by Bullinger (1555) published catechisms in Zurich.
 The French Reformed used Calvin's Genevan catechism, as well as works published by Louis Cappel (1619), and Charles Drelincourt (1642).

 Spiritual Milk for Boston Babes, written by the Puritan minister John Cotton and published in 1656, was the first known children's book published in the United States.

 Non-Christian catechisms

-According to Norman DeWitt, the early Christians appropriated the practice of compiling catecisms from the Epicureans, a school whose founder Epicurus had instructed to keep summaries of the teachings for easy learning.
+According to Norman DeWitt, the early Christians appropriated the practice of compiling catechisms from the Epicureans, a school whose founder Epicurus had instructed to keep summaries of the teachings for easy learning.